max1020/iap-drupalgap/README.md

 ```
 If you get an invalid product, this might help: http://troybrant.net/blog/2010/01/invalid-product-ids/

-4. create a sandbox user (yes, you need to fill in a secret question)
+6. create a sandbox user (yes, you need to fill in a secret question)

 - You cannot order something without a sandbox user.
 - You need a physical device to make a purchase.
 - When you have mutliple user buying something with the same device, an alert popup asking other user to login is called.
-This seems to affect only sandbox user.

 <b>App Store, Drupal 7 and DrupalGap</b>